-We don’t often encounter real wisdom watching teen movies.
-And yet, that’s what happened when I watched Netflix teen special ‘To all the boys I’ve loved before’.
+We don’t often encounter a relationship lesson watching teen movies, and yet that’s what happened when I watched Netflix teen special ‘To all the boys I’ve loved before’.
 Sounds terrible, right?
 I thought so too, but read on for the pearl of wisdom it contains.
 No, seriously.
 But also, SPOILER ALERT.
 Don’t read on if you don’t want to know how it ends (hint: there’s no twist).

 I don’t know who built the recommendations algorithm for Netflix that predicts the likelihood that you’ll like a particular show based on the other things you’ve watched.
 But that algorithm is crazy accurate.
 Netflix knows me better than I know myself.
 But I constantly question its recommendations and resist… for a while.
 I usually give in eventually.
 So it was one day recently, when I was browsing the catalogue and was once again presented with a Netflix Original teen flick, “To all the boys I’ve loved before”.
 I mean, it looks awful.
 Sappy, teen chick flick… But that’s a mood, and I was in it, so I thought I’d give it a watch.